-Maybe the craziest thing is that beautiful table top is made from plain old paint sticks.
+My favorite part of this furniture makeover is that herringbone top.
+Can you believe that beautiful table top is made from plain old paint sticks?
 You know, the ones you stir your paint with?
 Who knew paint sticks could look so classy!

 This post contains affiliate links which means if you make a purchase after clicking a link I will earn a small commission but it won’t cost you a penny more.
 Click here to see my full disclosure policy